ermannog/PowerShell/Remove-UserProfile/README.md

 ./Remove-UserProfile.ps1 LoganJ
 *Delete the profile of the user with user name equal LoganJ.*
 ###.EXAMPLE
 ./Remove-UserProfile.ps1 Logan*
-   Delete all user profiles of the user with user name begin with "Logan".
+*Delete all user profiles of the user with user name begin with "Logan".*
-.EXAMPLE
+### EXAMPLE
 ./Remove-UserProfile.ps1 * -InactiveDays 30
-   Delete all user profiles inactive by 30 days.
+*Delete all user profiles inactive by 30 days.*
-.EXAMPLE
+### .EXAMPLE
 ./Remove-UserProfile.ps1 * -ExcludeUserName Admistrator
-   Delete all user profiles exclude user name Administrator .NOTES
+*Delete all user profiles exclude user name Administrator*
-   Author:  Ermanno Goletto
-   Blog:    www.devadmin.it
-   Date:    05/26/2017
-   Version: 1.1